Woodville, New Zealand: History

 Woodville is at the northern end of the Tararua Range and the southern end of the Ruahines.
 In Māori history, it appears to have been a traveller's rest spot and a place for hunters to rest after they had walked from one side of the Manawatū Gorge to the other.
 The local iwi were Rangitāne, descended from Whatonga of the Kurahaupo canoe.
 They maintained strong and positive relations with other tribes for the most part.

 One local landmark is Wharite, one of the main peaks in the Ruahine Ranges, a mountain range that runs northeast for 110 km from the Manawatū Gorge to the Kawekas, inland from Napier.
 The name for the 920m/3017 foot high mountain appears to be a corruption of the original name Wharetiti (Whare – house, titi – muttonbird (the Sooty Shearwater)).
 According to an interview on Radio Woodville in 2009, the peak gained its name when migrating muttonbird nested on top of the ridges of the Ruahine mountain range.

 The birds arrived at Wharetiti from Bare Island, Waimarama and continued northwards to Tongariro.
 Local Māori would construct temporary housing when the titi began to arrive and would harvest the birds from their burrows, preserving them inside pouches made from bull kelp which they carried up from the coast.
 It is some years since muttonbirds were last seen in this part of the Ruahines.

+In 1896 Thomas Fountaine, one of the early European settlers, donated land in Ormond St for a park.
+Fountaine Square is a Heritage New Zealand historic place.
+The band rotunda dates to 1897.
+In 2021 a plaque commemorating Fountaine was unveiled in the park.